KenKundert/nestedtext/README.rst

 | Please post all questions, suggestions, and bug reports to: `Github <https://github.com/KenKundert/nestedtext/issues>`_.
 |

-NestedText is a file format for holding structured data to be entered, edited, or viewed by people.
-It organizes the data into a nested collection of dictionaries, lists, and strings without the need for quoting or escaping.
+*NestedText* is a file format for holding structured data.
+It is similar in concept to `JSON <https://en.wikipedia.org/wiki/JSON>`_, except that *NestedText* is intended to be entered, edited, or viewed by people.
+It organizes the data into a nested collection of name-value pairs, lists, and strings without the need for quoting or escaping.
+The syntax is very simple and intuitive.

 A unique feature of this file format is that it only supports one scalar type: strings.
-While the decision to forego other types (integers, reals, dates, etc.) may seem counter intuitive, it leads to simpler data files and applications that are more robust.
+As such, quoting strings is unnecessary, and without quoting there is no need for escaping.
+While the decision to forego other types (integers, reals, dates, etc.) may seem counter productive, it leads to simpler data files and applications that are more robust.

 *NestedText* is convenient for configuration files, address books, account information, and the like.
-Because there is no need for quoting or escaping, it is particularly nice for holding code fragments.
-Here is an example of a file that contains a few addresses:
+Here is an example of a file that contains a few
+addresses:

 .. code-block:: nestedtext